FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentrequestoptions.md

 option is only required if the provider offers multiple payment options. i.e.: Adyen and Klarna.

+The identifier of the payment provider providing the payment method.
+This option is only required if the provider offers multiple payment options. i.e.: Adyen and Klarna.

 ___

 ###  methodId

 • **methodId**: *string*

+The identifier of the payment method.

 The identifier of the payment method.